OmiyaGames/template-unity-project/Assets/README.txt

 Plugins:
 A Unity folder where plugins are installed.

-Editor:
+Shaders:
+Where shader scripts are stored.

+Scripts:
+Where the rest of the scripts are stored.

+Scripts/Editor:
 A Unity folder where scripts extending any UnityEditor are placed in to compile.
 Basically, any script adding or changing a menu goes here.

-Gizmos:
+Scripts/Gizmos:
 A Unity folder where scripts with OnDrawGizmos() function is defined.
 Basically, any script drawing debug symbols in the Editor pane goes here.

-Shaders:
-Where shader scripts are stored.

-Scripts:
-Where the rest of the scripts are stored.